cloudsimplus/cloudsimplus/README.md

 //Make sure to import org.cloudsimplus.util.Log;
 //Log.setLevel(ch.qos.logback.classic.Level.WARN);

-//Creates a CloudSim object to initialize the simulation. var simulation = new CloudSim();
+//Creates a CloudSimPlus object to initialize the simulation. var simulation = new CloudSim();

 //Creates a Broker that will act on behalf of a cloud user (customer).